 The following table lists the most common errors when you configure Stackdriver Logging to export logs to BigQuery:

-||You are trying to export logs that are incompatible with the current table schema.||Make sure your log entries match the table.
-You can also remove or rename the table and let Stackdriver Logging create the table again.|
+|Logs streamed to table [YOUR_TABLE] in dataset [YOUR_DATASET] do not match the table schema.||You are trying to export logs that are incompatible with the current table's schema.||Make sure nothing other than log entries are being written to the same table.
+You can remove or rename the table and let Stackdriver Logging create the table again.|

-||You are exporting too much log data too quickly.
+|Per-table streaming insert quota has been exceeded for table [YOUR_TABLE] in dataset [YOUR_DATASET].||You are exporting too many log entries too quickly.
 See the BigQuery default quota limits, which apply to logs streaming.||If you exceed the quota, contact a sales representative to increase your per-table or per-project quotas.|

 Errors exporting logs to Cloud Pub/Sub